liy1shu/liy1shu.github.io/_projects/3_project.md

 short_title: 3D Scene Reconstruction
 title: Joint 3D Reconstruction of Semantic and Geometry
 description: Tsinghua University
-advisor: Yongjin Liu, Professor at Department of Computer Science and Technology, Tsinghua University
-img: assets/img/3drecon.jpg
+img: assets/img/3drecon.jpeg
 importance: 3
 category: Research
 ---

+Advisor: [Yongjin Liu](http://cg.cs.tsinghua.edu.cn/people/~Yongjin/Yongjin.htm), <i>Professor at Department of Computer Science and Technology, Tsinghua University</i>

 Built an end-to-end network that jointly reconstructs 3D geometry and semantics under multi-view settings.
 We came up with a new coarse-to-fine method that iteratively optimizes the ray depth prediction and the 3D feature space, as predicted ray depths could pose constraints to 2D-to-3D feature projection and more precise 3D feature spaces can be processed into more accurate ray depths.
 Using this two-way approach, we were able to explicitly fuse visual and semantic information and finally came up with more accurate reconstruction results than previous models.